hans.gerwitz

-Tools in the brain-attic
+Tools in the Brain-Attic

 True to my geek nature, I’ve always identified more with intellectual protagonists than with the physically powerful.
 Hollywood seems to prefer the “mad scientist” flavor of smart guy, with either an antisocial or self-absorbed.
 It seems the stereotypical genius must have such a rich mental world that they prefer it to reality, or are at least easily distracted by the goings-on of their own thoughts.